 Bachman stated: “All the nations of the world signed an agreement that slams the door against Israel and opened it up to enriching and empowering the leading state sponsor of terror in the world whose ultimate goal is the annihilation of the Jewish State.”

-Christians know how bad it is going to get.
-We know Israel will be threatened from all sides and persecution will increase.
-So far, Congress hasn't approved the agreement but Ms. Bachman suggested that Christians should be very excited (rather than worried) about the possibility that Congress will approve it.
+The Scriptures tell us Israel will be threatened from all sides, and persecution will increase.
+So far, Congress hasn't approved the agreement, but Ms. Bachman suggested that Christians should be very excited (rather than worried) about the possibility that Congress will support it.

 This bothers me more than I can say.
 I wonder if Ms. Bachman realizes just how nasty the "strong right arm of a holy God" will be?
 One only needs to read the book of Revelation to get an idea of what we are in for when God will finally act.
 No one should be excited and looking forward to the day when God will prove to the world His power and strength.
 No one should be looking forward to it at all!
-Because when that day comes that will be it - the end of all things.
+Because when that day comes, that will be it - the end of all things.
 It will be a day of terror that the world has never before experienced.
-People will die in their sins on that day.
-Your unsaved neighbours, your friends, your family.
-Redemption for these lost souls, forgiveness of sins and a place in heaven for all eternity will be lost to them.
+People will die in their sins on that day - your unsaved neighbours, friends, and family.
+Redemption for these lost souls, the forgiveness of sins and a place in heaven for all eternity will be lost to them.
 They will have no more chances.
-Time will be up and they will have to give an account to the Lord Himself on why they rejected Him.
+Time will be up, and they will have to give an account to the Lord Himself on why they rejected Him.
 All who rejected or mocked the Lord will be the ones feeling God's power and strength.
-So, no Michele, this is not something to get excited about.
-This is something we need to fear and this is something our preachers, leaders and teachers need to be expounding on from the pulpit.
+So, no, Michele, this is not something to get excited about.
+This is something we need to fear, and this is something our preachers, leaders, and teachers need to be expounding on from the pulpit.
 It's time to create an urgency in complacent Christians and to replace the "feel good" theatrical church performances we have on Sunday mornings with the knowledge of what is about to happen.
-Jesus is returning and when he comes back it won't be as a gentle shepherd leading and caring for his sheep, but as a mighty warrior, a king wielding justice for all those who said no to His offer to save them from God's wrath.
+Jesus is returning, and when he comes back, it won't be as a gentle shepherd leading and caring for his sheep, but as a mighty warrior, a king wielding justice for all those who said no to His offer to save them from God's wrath.

 I get why Michele Bachman and others are excited about the prospects of Jesus returning soon.
 I get why people say, "Come, Lord Jesus, come."
-I myself say it from time to time, because quite frankly this world sucks!
-But then I stop myself, because of the implications it brings.
-Yes, we are tired of the evil and corruption in this world and we look forward to that day when Jesus comes again and makes everything right.
+I say it from time to time because, quite frankly, this world sucks!
+But then I stop myself because of the implications it brings.
+Yes, we are tired of the evil and corruption in this world, and we look forward to that day when Jesus comes again and makes everything right.
 But when I think about my neighbours or friends and family members who have rejected God and his promise of salvation, I can only weep.